 Final Word on Aetiology

-While the risk factors outlined have been shown to be implicated in the development of conduct disorder, it is important to note that not all children exposed to these factors develop a conduct disorder.
-Rather, the evidence suggests that in those children who do develop conduct disorders have an aetiology comprised of a combination of these factors.
-There is strong evidence that 75% of ADHD children with hyperactivity develop behavioural problems including 50% conduct disorder and 21% antisocial behaviour (Klein & Mannuzza, 1991).
+While there are many risk factors implicated in Conduct Disorder, it is important to note that not all children exposed to these factors develop Conduct Disorder.
+Rather, the evidence suggests that in those children who do develop Conduct Disorders their aetiology is a combination of these risk factors.
+There is evidence that 75% of children with ADHD develop behavioural problems (50% have Conduct Disorder and 21% have antisocial behaviour: Klein & Mannuzza, 1991).
+[REF]

-Child training involves the teaching of new skills to facilitate the child’s growth, development and adaptive functioning.
-Research indicates that as a means of preventing child conduct disorder there is a need for skill development in the area of child competence.
-Competence refers to the ability for the child to negotiate the course of development including effective interactions with others, successful completion of developmental tasks and contacts with the environment, and use of approaches that increase adaptive functioning.
-It has been found that facilitating the development of competence in children is useful as a preventative measure for children prior to manifestation of the disorder rather than as a treatment.
+Child training involves teaching new skills to facilitate the child’s growth, development, and adaptive functioning.
+Research indicates that to prevent child Conduct Disorder there is a need for skill development in child competence [REF].
+Competence refers to the ability of the child to negotiate their own development including effective interactions with others, successful completion of tasks, contact with their environment, and the use of adaptive skills.
+Fostering competence is useful as a preventative measure for children.

-A number of parent training programs have been developed to increase parenting skills.
-Research indicates that the parent training programs have been positive, indicating significant changes in parents' and children's behaviours and parental perception of child adjustment.
-Research suggests that parents who have participated in parent training programs are more successful in reducing their child’s level of aggression, frequently by 20—60%.
+Training programs have been developed to increase parenting skills.
+Such training programs have positive results, with significant positive changes in both child adjustment and parental behaviours.
+Research suggests that parents who have participated in parental training programs are more successful in reducing their child’s aggression by 20—60%.
+[REF]

-Various training programs have been developed, which focus on increasing parents' skills in managing their child's behaviour and facilitating social skills development.
-The skills focused on, include parents learning to assist in administration of appropriate reinforcement and disciplinary techniques, effective communication with the child and problem solving and negotiation strategies.
+Various training programs have been developed which focus on increasing parent skills in managing their child's behaviours and facilitating new social skills.
+Parents learn appropriate reinforcement and disciplinary techniques, problem solving, negotiation strategies, and how to communicate effectively with their child.

 School and Community Education

-A child's environment plays an active role in the treatment of conduct disorder and as a preventative measure.
-A number of interventions have been developed for schools and the community in relation to conduct disorder.
-The various programs outlined in this paper have a primary focus involving the skill development for the child in the areas of problem solving, anger management, social skills, and communication skills.
+A child's environment plays an active role in Conduct Disorder and can be a preventative measure.
+Interventions have been developed for schools and the communities that focus on problem solving, anger management, social and communication skills.

 School based programs

-Conduct disorder is very common among children and adolescents in our society.
-This disorder not only affects the individual, but his or her family and surrounding environment.
-Conduct disorder appears in various forms, and a combination of factors appear to contribute to its development and maintenance.
-A variety of interventions have been put forward to reduce the prevalence and incidence of conduct disorder.
-The optimum method appears to be an integrated approach that considers both the child and the family, within a variety of contexts throughout the developmental stages of the child and family's life.
+Conduct disorder is very common among children and adolescents and affects not only the individual, but their family and environment.
+Conduct disorder appears in various forms, and a combination of factors appear to contribute to its development.
+Many interventions exist that target Conduct Disorder.
+The ideal method appears to be an integrated approach that considers the child and their family in a variety of contexts throughout their lives.